wttech/APM/docs/ui.md

 ## Scripts
 ![Scripts](apm-scripts-0.png)

-The table displays all scripts available to use in the AEM Permission Management tool.
+The table displays scripts from the selected folder.
 The columns present:
 * Icon of folder or script.
 * Name of the **script**.
 * Date at which the script was **updated**.